CSCfi/csc-user-guide/docs/data/Allas/allas_lumi.md

 nano allas-cli-utils/a_env_conf
 ```

-In this file do following modifications (remember to use your own project number in stead of
+In this file do following modifications (remember to use your own project number instead of
 462000007)

 ```text